 We require every student with prior knowledge of Spanish and who wants to enroll to take the placement test.
 An exception is for students who have taken the AP exam and scored a 5.

-The placement exam will be available online during registration.
+The placement exam is available during online registration.

 Students qualifying under this program will be assigned advanced standing on the basis of results in the qualifying examinations administered by the College Board and credit will be awarded for HISP 300.
 A score of 5 on the Spanish language or literature exam—or a score of a 6 or 7 on the Spanish (Advanced) exam of the IB curriculum—automatically receives credit for 1 full academic course as HISP 300.

-We encourage these students to consider taking HISP 304 before taking HISP 306, 310, 317, or 318.
-HISP 300 counts toward the total number of academic courses required for the major.
+We encourage these students to consider taking HISP 304 before taking HISP 306, HISP 310, HISP 317, or HISP 318.
+The HISP 300 course counts toward the total number of academic courses required for the major.